sourcegraph/learn/posts/how-to-commit-code-to-a-git-repository-with-github-desktop.md

 tags: [tutorial, git, github, open source]
 Description: Learn how to create commits in a Git repository with GitHub Desktop
 image: https://storage.googleapis.com/sourcegraph-assets/learn/headers/sourcegraph-learn-04.png
+publicationDate: September 13, 2021
 imageAlt: Sourcegraph Learn
 type: posts
 ---

 Committing code with Git allows you to version control your own work, collaborate with other developers, and contribute to open source projects.
-GitHub Desktop is an application that provides a graphical interface to interact with Git repositories on your computer, providing an alternative to using the Git on the command line.
+GitHub Desktop is an application that provides a graphical interface to interact with Git repositories on your computer, providing an alternative to using Git on the command line.
 It can also clone, push, and pull remote repositories hosted on GitHub and elsewhere.

 In this tutorial, we’ll go through how to commit code to a Git repository using GitHub Desktop.